lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 As a result I tried to setup the scripts locally on my mac but it proved very difficult to install PyTorch Geometric and DeepChem.
 I decided to run a dual-boot dual drive on my desktop such that I could use a Linux operating system alongside Windows.
 On my Linux operating system I installed CUDA for access to my 1060GTX 6GB GPU and cuDNN for accelerating this.
 It took considerable time to find compatible package versions for PyTorch, PyTorch Geometric, DeepChem and RDKit.

-I use Visual Studio Code for
+I used Visual Studio Code as my coding editor and created documented, modularised scripts with the different

 ### Results